Watercolor illustration of yellow and white orchid flowers with green leaves.

 ABOUT ME

-My therapeutic approach is rooted in Cognitive Behavioral Therapy (CBT), family systems, person-centered techniques, holistic therapy, and creative modalities such as art and music therapy.
+My therapeutic approach is trauma-informed and grounded in compassion, drawing from Cognitive Behavioral Therapy (CBT), family systems, person-centered care, holistic methods, and creative modalities like art and music therapy.
+I strive to honor each person’s and couple’s unique story and strengths.

-I earned both my Master of Social Work (1996) and Bachelor of Social Work (1994) from the University of Central Florida.
-I have been a Licensed Clinical Social Worker (LCSW) since 2006, a Qualified Supervisor for MSW Interns since 2018, and a Certified Clinical Trauma Professional (CCTP).
+I hold a Master’s and Bachelor’s in Social Work from the University of Central Florida and have been a Licensed Clinical Social Worker since 2006, a Qualified Supervisor for MSW Interns since 2018, and a Certified Clinical Trauma Professional.

 Why I Do This Work